Canoeing The Little Missinaibi River: Days 9 & 10 – From Crooked Lake To Missanabie to Toronto Via Healey Bay

 another view of Missanabie landing in front of Ernie’s and Ken’s

-As well as lots of tent space, Ernie’s has a number of cottages (cabins) available.
+As well as lots of tent space, Ernie’s has some cottages (cabins) available.
 They also rent space on the property to people who show up with trailers.
 Some park them for the entire season.
 The photo below from Ernie’s website has an aerial view of the property.
 It is a shot from 2009 so things look a bit different in 2017!

-a shot of Ernie’s campground from 2009 no longer accessible at their website
+This shot of Ernie’s campground from 2009 is no longer accessible on their website.

 The tail end of the trailer you see in the photo below – right to the left of our tent space – belonged to someone who had yet to be up in Missanabie this year.
 On the upper right of the photo is the gazebo, an enclosed cooking/eating area with running water and a fridge and stove.
 We were the only ones to use it during the time we were there.
 Another twenty meters to the right was a double washroom/ shower facility.
 It felt good to stand under a stream of hot water after a few days of haphazard cleanliness!